Event is FINISHED

 4.30pm - 5.00pm: Post-Movie Dialogue with Director

-As the venue can only accommodate 70 people, please register early and register only if you can attend.
+As the venue can accommodate 160 people, please register early and register only if you can attend.
 Thank you!

 Add to Calendar